 Veterans Day gives us all a chance to honor and thank the many men and women who have served our country in the U. S. Armed Forces.
 National Parks offer fee-free entry, and local parks and recreation centers add their thanks with special programs and deals.

-National Museum of the United States Army Opening, Fort Belvoir, Nov 11
+National Museum of the United States Army, Fort Belvoir, Nov 11

-Veterans Day marks the grand opening of the new National Museum of the United States Army in a publicly accessible area of Fort Belvoir.
+Veterans Day marks the first anniversary of the new National Museum of the United States Army so it’s a great time to visit.
 This long-anticipated museum celebrates and interprets over 240 years of U.S. Army history.
 The museum tells the stories of America’s Soldiers since Army’s establishment in 1775.
 Admission is free but timed entry tickets are required.
-The museum will open daily 9:00 to 5:00 except on Christmas.
+The museum is open daily 9:00 to 5:00 except on Christmas.

 Join three days of ticketed screenings of the best in independent filmmaking from around the world and our own Alexandria neighborhoods.
-The 14th annual Alexandria Film Festival will virtually host more than 45 screenings, including 18 premiers.
 Viewers can watch the films as scheduled in the festival program or watch within a two-week period from the time the films are purchased.
 Either way requires a ticket.
-Showcase tickets are $12 while an all-festival pass is $50.
+Showcase tickets are $12 while an all-festival pass is $75.
 Follow the link to purchase tickets and for schedule details.

-Ice & Lights returns to Cameron Run for a second year in 2020.
+Ice & Lights returns to Cameron Run for a third year in 2021.
 The Village light display features plenty of sparkly photo opps including a walk-thru tree and photo frame, giant wreath, and beautiful design stars.
 For an extra fee, enjoy an hour of fun on the ice skating rink.
 Light-up and cuddly items are available for purchase, and the concession stand sells treats and drinks.

 Find more skating fun: 11 Fun Washington DC and Northern Virginia Ice Skating Rinks.